projectara/greybus-spec/source/index.rst

 PWM Protocol
 ------------

-A connection using PWM protocol on a UniPro network is used to manage a simple PWM controller.
+A connection using PWM protocol on a |unipro| network is used to manage a simple PWM controller.
 Such a PWM controller implements one or more (up to 256) PWM devices, and each of the operations below specifies the line to which the operation applies.
 This protocol consists of the